 That said, the above mentioned Perfect Fit Harness is often recommended for puppies.
 It’s often sold through vets and dog trainers who can help you find the right size, and because it’s a modular harness, it can grow with your puppy.

-Read our full article here: Are Harnesses Good For Puppies?
+Read our full article here: What Is A Good Puppy Harness In Australia?

 Nervous dog harness (Awareness harnesses)